DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * clickThroughUrl [ClickThroughUrl](#clickthroughurl)
   * clickThroughUrlSuffixProperties [ClickThroughUrlSuffixProperties](#clickthroughurlsuffixproperties)
   * comments `string`: Comments for this ad.
-  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_VIDEO): Compatibility of this ad.
+  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_AUDIO, IN_STREAM_VIDEO): Compatibility of this ad.
 Applicable when type is AD_SERVING_DEFAULT_AD.
 DISPLAY and DISPLAY_INTERSTITIAL refer to either rendering on desktop or on mobile devices or in mobile apps for regular or interstitial ads, respectively.
 APP and APP_INTERSTITIAL are only used for existing default ads.
 New mobile placements must be assigned DISPLAY or DISPLAY_INTERSTITIAL and default ads created for those placements will be limited to those compatibility types.
 IN_STREAM_VIDEO refers to rendering in-stream video ads developed with the VAST standard.
   * createInfo [LastModifiedInfo](#lastmodifiedinfo)
   * creativeGroupAssignments `array`: Creative group assignments for this ad.
 Applicable when type is AD_SERVING_CLICK_TRACKER.
 Only one assignment per creative group number is allowed for a maximum of two assignments.
     * items [CreativeGroupAssignment](#creativegroupassignment)